mousemke/flounder/README.md

 + _default is now defaultValue
 + the constructor now accepts µ and $ objects and returns an array of flounders
 + a call to the constructor without and arguments now returns the constructor
++ added getSelectedValues() to API
++ added the ability to give options unique classes
++ added wrapper to the class options
++ changed the flounder class optoin from container to flounder
++ moved files to be sorted a bit better

 0.1.5